GameServerManagers/LinuxGSM-Docs/Install.md

 3. Make it executable. `chmod +x arma3server`
 4. Add Steam login details. `nano arma3server`

     > You will need to enter your steam username and password to allow authentication to the SteamCMD system.
 I recommend that you create a new Steam username just for the server.

+    > note: If your steampass variable contains special characters, be sure to escape them

     # Steam login
     steamuser="username"